 Sandra Peoples (M. Div, Southeastern Baptist Theological Seminary) is one of the leading voices in the special-needs community.
 She is the author of three books, including her most recent release, Unexpected Blessings: The Joys and Possibilities of Life in a Special-Needs Family (Bethany House, 2018).
 Sandra also hosts the popular podcast, Self-Care and Soul Care for the Caregiver where she provides weekly encouragement to special-needs moms and other caregivers.

 Sandra and her husband Lee have two sons—David and James.
 James has level 3 autism.
-Sandra also has a sister with Down syndrome which gives her a life-long perspective on being in a special-needs family.
+Sandra also has a sister with Down syndrome, which gives her a life-long perspective on being in a special-needs family.
 She lives outside of Houston, TX where Lee is a pastor and Sandra serves as their church as the inclusion coordinator for special needs families.

-She serves the Southern Baptist of Texas Convention as their special-needs ministry specialist, helping churches around the state start and strengthen their disability ministries.
-Sandra enjoys traveling around the country to encourage special-needs parents and support disability ministry leaders at conferences where she has spoken including Wonderfully Made in Kansas City, Inclusion Fusion Live in Cleveland, Ohio, and All Access, a conference she co-hosts in the Houston area.
+Sandra serves the Southern Baptist of Texas Convention as their special-needs ministry specialist, helping churches around the state start and strengthen their disability ministries.
+She enjoys traveling around the country to encourage special-needs parents and support disability ministry leaders at conferences where she has spoken including Wonderfully Made in Kansas City, Inclusion Fusion Live in Cleveland, Ohio, and All Access, a conference she co-hosts in the Houston area.